sbuyevich/blazor/my-class/.design/brd.md

 ## Authentication

-Authentication does not use standard web authentication.
+Authentication does not use ASP.NET Core Identity or cookie authentication.

 The app uses one shared login page for both teachers and students.
+The login page is available at `/login`; `/` also currently renders the login page so a class-link URL such as `/?c=demo` can initialize the current class context and present login immediately.

-After login, the app stores login state in browser `localStorage` and carries an `IsTeacher` flag across the app.
+After login, the app stores login state in browser `localStorage` under `my-class.loginState` and carries an `IsTeacher` flag across the app.
+The browser state is a convenience state only.
+Server-side services are responsible for enforcing role and class scope when they perform database work.

-Each POST request includes the username so database updates can be associated with the current user.

 ## Registration

-Students self-register when they do not already have a matching record in the database.
+Students self-register at `/register` when they do not already have a matching username in the current class.

+Registration captures first name, last name, username, password, and password confirmation.
+Student passwords are stored as PBKDF2-SHA256 hashes.
+Successful registration writes a student login state with `IsTeacher = false`.

 Teacher credentials are configured in app settings.